Updated September 8, 2020

 There Is A Higher Initial Cost To A Tankless Water Heater.

-While most traditional water heaters with a single tank start at about $500 and go up, a tankless water heater starts at closer to $1,000 and goes up.
-They’re also more expensive to install because they are more complex and require components throughout your plumbing system instead of a single tank in a single location.
-They require more labor and take longer to install.
+Midtown Tankless Water Heaters can cost more to install because they are more complex.
+Also, they require components throughout your plumbing system instead of a single tank in a single location.
+Plus, they require more labor and take longer to install.

 The rod helps reduce the occurrence of rust and corrosion within the tank.
 Because there isn’t a place for a single anode rod in a tankless system, additional equipment might be necessary to prevent rust and corrosion.
 A water softener may be a worthwhile consideration depending on the water quality where you live.